petersulyok/smfc/README.md

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/smfc_overview.png" align="center" width="600">

-If the temperature source has multiple instances (e.g. multiple CPUs, HDDs or GPUs) then the user can configure a calculation method (i.e. minimum, average, maximum) for the calculation of the final temperature value (see `temp_calc=` parameter).
+If the temperature source has multiple instances (e.g. multiple CPUs, HDDs, NVMEs or GPUs) then the user can configure a calculation method (i.e. minimum, average, maximum) for the calculation of the final temperature value (see `temp_calc=` parameter).

 Please note that `smfc` will set all fans back to 100% speed at service termination to avoid overheating!